Royal Society Africa Prize Lecture 2020 with Dr Steven Runo

 Alleviating hunger from Africa will require concerted efforts that greatly harness science, technology, and innovation.
 However, despite great technological advancement in science technology and innovation elsewhere, most of sub-Saharan Africa still lags behind.
 Therefore, to fully harness science, technology and innovation, strategic alliances that leverage scientific advancement in other African countries and beyond are critical.
 Such alliances will expand our capacity to translate upstream science into applications that appropriately meet the needs of small holder farmers.
 Gradually, this will build capacity in a critical number of African scientists that can then develop homegrown innovations to improve food production.

-In this lecture, Dr Runo will share his experiences on the gains his group have made towards managing one of the most noxious parasites of African agriculture – the parasitic weed Striga – as well as his vision for a food secure Africa bolstered by scientific innovations.
-The lecture will be chaired by the 2011 winner, Professor Julie Makani.
+In this lecture, Dr Runo shared his experiences on the gains his group have made towards managing one of the most noxious parasites of African agriculture – the parasitic weed Striga – as well as his vision for a food secure Africa bolstered by scientific innovations.

 Attending this event